terawhiz/Server-Smash/docs/index.md

 #### Profile Image Upload:

-`Upload your profile image in this route`
+`Upload your profile image in this route`<br>
+NOTE: _multer_ automatically parses the form data into req.body

 ```bash
 # REQUEST